 Slab / Under-Slab Plumbing

 Under-slab plumbing must pass first.
 Then vapor barrier, reinforcement, and grade are inspected before the slab pour.
+Coordinate your plumber — if they're not done, you're waiting.

 4